MCCodes - Chapter 4: Item Management

 Let's trace the steps when you buy a "Basic Sword" from a shop:

-1. Navigate: You click the "Shops" link in the menu, which takes you to shops.php.
+- Navigate: You click the "Shops" link in the menu, which takes you to

-2. List Shops: shops.php checks your location ($ir['location']) and shows shops in that city.
-You click on "Bob's Armory".
+shops.phpchecks your location ($ir['location']) and shows shops in that city.
+You click on "Bob's Armory". - List Items:

-4. Submit Purchase: You enter quantity "1" and click "Buy".
-Your browser sends a request to itembuy.php?ID=shop_item_id with qty=1.
+shops.php(now with?shop=ID) queries theshopitemstable joined withitemsfor Bob's Armory (shopID).
+It displays the "Basic Sword" with its price and a "Buy" button/form. - Submit Purchase: You enter quantity "1" and click "Buy".
+Your browser sends a request to

 Under the Hood: The Buying Process Flow